 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-I am part of this category of divers who can spend long minutes rushing on a nudibranch.
-These delicate sea slugs abound in Mabul and Sipadan.
+I belong to this category of divers who can stay for long minutes to be ecstatic about a nudibranch.
+These delicate little sea slugs abound in Mabul and Sipadan.

-Called this way because of their gills, which are bare (it is the species of small forelock in the back of the body), the nudibranchs are the joy of the macro photographers.
+So called because of their gills, which are naked (the kind of small tuft at the back of the body), nudibranchs are the joy of macro photographers.

 The smallest nudis measure a few millimeters.
 The largest can reach ten centimeters.

-Below, the hand of Kayo, one of the guides at Billabong Scuba, to give you an idea of the size of the fleshiest.
-During our last dive together in Mabul, she kept finding new slugs, placed on dead coral debris, and bringing them to me when I was busy immortalizing others.
+Below, the hand of Kayo, one of the guides at Billabong Scubato give you an idea of the size of the most fleshy ones.
+During our last dive together in Mabul, she kept finding new slugs on dead coral debris, and bringing them to me when I was busy immortalizing others.

-When I spot one of these tiny creatures, I can not help flashing it from every angle, trying to capture every detail of their dress, whether it's adorned with ruffles, dread-locks or pustules , depending on the species.
+When I spot one of these tiny creatures, I can't help but flash it from every angle, trying to capture every detail of their dress, whether it's adorned with ruffles, dread-locks or pustules, depending on the species.